 The City of Hillsdale, in collaboration with local service clubs, has spent the last five (5) years focusing on the enhancement and renovation of its park system.
 Re-energizing the parks, many of which have historical value within the City, will help to improve recreational opportunities for residents of all ages and attract visitors into the area.
-The Baw Beese component of the park system is comprised of three (3) parks: Waterworks Park, Sandy Beach, and Owen Memorial Park, along with a large portion of the Baw Bees Trail.
-Sandy Beach has been a focus for the local Rotary Club.
-With vast improvements which include a renovated beach front, a new play area, enhanced sand volleyball courts, the addition of an outdoor basketball court, and a revitalized concession stand/restroom facility, Sandy Beach has regained its vitality winning 2 "Best of the Best" awards for best Local Tourist Attraction and best Family Amusement destination.
-Playground equipment at Owen Memorial Park has experienced a facelift with the help of Key Opportunities, a local non-profit organization that helps those citizens who are handicapped/disadvantaged.
+The Baw Beese component of the park system is comprised of three (3) parks: Waterworks Park, Sandy Beach, and Owen Memorial Park, along with a large portion of the Baw Beese Trail.
+The completion of the Sandy Beach has been a milestone for the local Rotary Club.
+With vast improvements which include a renovated beach front, a new play area, enhanced sand volleyball courts, the addition of an outdoor basketball court, and a revitalized concession stand/restroom facility, and pavilion.
+Renamed Hillsdale Rotary Park at Sandy Beach, the park has regained its vitality winning 2 "Best of the Best" awards; Local Tourist Attraction and best Family Amusement Destination.
+Playground equipment at Owen Memorial Park has experienced a facelift by painting play equipment with the help of Key Opportunities, a local non-profit organization that helps those citizens who are handicapped/disadvantaged.
 New playground equipment is part of a bigger plan for park improvements, but will have to be done as funding becomes available.
 Plans being made in collaboration with a local business to make drastic improvements to the 9 - hole disc golf course and plans to repurpose the vacant house that sits on the property is on the horizon.
 Bronze nature sculptures created and donated by a local artist (Heritage Association) will begin to appear along the Baw Beese Trail for users to enjoy as they use the trail.